AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset/README.md

 The `opus` [version](https://academictorrents.com/details/cc9dc56afd3055c7e0f021ec4f1824021558926c) of the dataset is hosted via academic torrents.
 The `opus` version is 10x smaller.

+Please seed and make sure that your download ratio reaches `1.0`.
+Some torrent clients (e.g. `aria2c` have an issue being stuck at 99%).

 ## Crawl your own playlist

 In some cases, we might need data containing a single speaker(TTS, Speaker recognition, etc).
 For that, choose a youtube playlist of your choice